River Malago: History

 Until the 19th century, the Malago flowed into the Bristol Avon at Treen Mills, Redcliffe.
 Tide mills were in operation here, possibly in Roman times when it has been suggested that they were used for Christian baptisms.
 They were certainly in place in the late Middle Ages.
 Latimer's Annals of Bristol in the Seventeenth Century records that in 1641 the Corporation, the predecessor of Bristol City Council, concluded a perambulation of the city boundaries with an open air banquet and a duck hunt at Treen Mills.

-When the New Cut was constructed in the early 19th century and part of the construction of Bristol's floating harbour, the former mill pond became the Bathurst Basin, a side entrance to the harbour.
+When the New Cut was constructed in the early 19th century as part of the construction of Bristol's floating harbour, the former mill pond became the Bathurst Basin, a side entrance to the harbour.
 As Bedminster was developed in the 19th century the lower reaches of the Malago were culverted and diverted into storm drains so that it is not possible to determine the original course of the river.

 Threats in the 21st century to cover over some of the remaining open stretches in Windmill Hill to make way for a rapid transit bendy bus scheme through South Bristol were opposed by residents concerned at the loss of green space and abandoned in October 2009.